DerYokoya/deryokoya/README.md

 ## What I'm Currently Up To

-- Grinding through my first year of Software Engineering at **Concordia**
+- Grinding through my second year of Software Engineering at **Concordia**
 - Expanding my projects and learning new frameworks
 - Deepening my knowledge in **AI/ML** and **full-stack development**
 - **Actively looking for a Fall internship**